 45 Perennials to Grow in the Vegetable Garden

-I love that there are perennials to grow in the vegetable garden.
-The idea of planting once and reaping harvests year after year is my kind of gardening.
-There are more perennial fruits and vegetables to grow than you might think.
+Planting once and reaping harvests year after year is my kind of gardening.
+There are more perennials to grow in the garden than you might think.

 Perennials to grow in the vegetable garden